Abstract analogues of flux as symplectic invariants: The two-torus

 \begin{addendum} There is also an $A_\infty$-isomorphism $Q_p \iso Q_{\gamma^2 p}$ for any $\gamma \in R^\times$, obtained (for suitable choices on both sides) by multiplying the degree $k$ part of the algebra with $\gamma^k$.
 In particular, if $R$ is algebraically closed (or at least contains square roots), knowing $p$ up to nonzero multiples is sufficient to determine the $A_\infty$-algebra. \end{addendum}

 Let's briefly consider the Hochschild cohomology $\mathit{HH}^*(Q_p,Q_p)$ (unlike that of a graded algebra like $Q$, this carries a single grading).
-The length filtration of the Hoch\-schild complex yields a spectral sequence, starting with $E_1^{ij} = \mathit{HH}^i(Q,Q[j])$.
-Since $\mu^3_{Q_p}$ vanishes, the first potentially nontrivial differential is $d^3: E_1^{ij} \rightarrow E_1^{i+3,j-2}$, which is the Gerstenhaber bracket with $\mu^4_{Q_p}$.
-Moreover, since $\mu^5_{Q_p} = 0$, the next potentially nonzero differential is $d^5$.
-Here is a picture of all the nonzero entries in the lines $i+j = 1$ and $i+j = 2$, obtained by the same techniques as Lemmas \ref{th:hh-computation-1} and \ref{th:hh-computation-2}:
+The length filtration of the Hoch\-schild complex yields a spectral sequence, starting with $E_2^{ij} = \mathit{HH}^i(Q,Q[j])$.
+Here is a picture of all the nonzero entries in the lines $i+j = 1$ and $i+j = 2$ of the $E_2$ page, obtained by the same techniques as Lemmas \ref{th:hh-computation-1} and \ref{th:hh-computation-2}: